 Regular consumption of green leafy vegetables may help to keep you mentally sharp.
-In one study researchers found the consumption of green leafy vegetables was associated with slower cognitive decline after adjusting for age, sex, education, participation in cognitive activities, physical activities, smoking, seafood and alcohol consumption.
-In fact, in one study, those who ate the them every day slowed their cognitive decline or had the equivalent of being 11 years younger in mental age that those who consumed them infrequently.
+In one study researchers found the consumption of green leafy vegetables was associated with slower cognitive decline after adjusting for age, sex, education, participation in cognitive activities, physical activities, smoking, seafood, and alcohol consumption.
+In fact, in one study, those who ate them every day slowed their cognitive decline or had the equivalent of being 11 years younger in mental age that those who consumed them infrequently.
 9

 Dietary Memory Subtractors

 These messages were underscored by two other recent studies.
 Australian researchers studied over 200 individuals between 65 and 90 years old.
 Those who ate the most processed foods (think canned, boxed, or in crinkly bags) were over twice as likely to have poorer mental performance than peers who chose an abundance of unrefined produce.10 Thousands of miles away, in the Middle East, Jordanian investigators used an animal model to demonstrate that one of the signatures of processed foods—high content of both fat and carbohydrates—was associated with adverse changes in the hippocampi and poorer memory performance.11 A decade earlier, researchers documented a vital physiologic connection in an animal model: a diet rich in saturated fat (abundant in meats) and refined sugar decreased hippocampal BDNF levels.12